 Tip #4: Introduce Textural Contrast

-Even properly set tables can feel flat, especially during holiday meals where the menu is one-note—lots of baked things, usually brown, with vegetables so thoroughly cooked that their color has become muted.
+Even properly set tables can feel flat, especially during holiday meals where the menu is one-noteโlots of baked things, usually brown, with vegetables so thoroughly cooked that any color has become muted.

 To combat this, introducing texture through linens, decor, and florals helps, but the biggest factor is the actual menu.
-This year, we introduced more texture and color to our Thanksgiving menu through side dishes like Chef Karen Akunowicz's Fennel Panzanella Salad, a verdant, zesty take on a traditional panzanella; and Albi's Spicy Potatoes from Chef Michael Rafidi, featuring two kinds of Spanish paprika for both color and kick.
+Take lessons on texture and color from our 2nd annual Thanksgiving menu through side dishes like Chef Karen Akunowicz's Fennel Panzanella Salad, a verdant, zesty take on a traditional panzanella topped with bright pomegranate arils; and Albi's Spicy Potatoes from Chef Michael Rafidi, featuring two kinds of Spanish paprika for both color and kick.

 Tip #5: Make Dessert an Encore